timycyip/nessus-kubernetes-secrets/README.md

 The chart supports optional Ingress creation for external access.
 Enable via `values.yaml:ingress.enabled`.

+**Important:** This chart only supports end-to-end TLS passthrough modes.
+Nessus uses self-signed certificates by default, so TLS termination at the ingress controller is not supported.
+Choose one of the two passthrough options below.

-### NGINX Ingress with TLS Passthrough (Default)
+### Option 1: NGINX Ingress with TLS Passthrough

-By default, the chart is configured for NGINX Ingress with TLS passthrough enabled.
+Use NGINX Ingress Controller with SSL passthrough enabled.
 This allows end-to-end TLS encryption where the backend (Nessus) presents its own certificate.

 **Requirements:**
 - NGINX Ingress Controller must be installed with `--enable-ssl-passthrough` flag